Staff-Alerts/project/roles.md

 A delivery manager is accountable for the performance of the team.
 In this role, you will:

-* build the team
-* ensure they are motivated, collaborating and working well
+* build the team and ensure they are motivated, collaborating and working well
 * identify obstacles and help the team to overcome them
 * focus the team on what is most important to the delivery of products and services